jahudka/pluggable-codegen/README.md

       // you can also return null, in which case nothing will be written return `export const fileList = ${JSON.stringify(files)};`;
     },
-    // set to 'files' if your generated output is based only on the file names,
+    // set to 'files' if your generated output is based only on
-    // or to 'contents' if the output is based on the files' contents:
+    // the list of file names, or to 'contents' if the output is
+    // based on the files' contents:
     cacheBy: undefined,
-    // you can override the global 'eslint', 'prettier', and 'glob' options
+    // you can override the global 'eslint', 'prettier',
-    // per-job:
+    // and 'glob' options per-job:
     // prettier: false,
   },
 );